changlabtw/MCIENet/README.md

 ### Step 2: Prepare Dataset
 **First, you need to make sure you are in the docker container or activated the environment**

-This project uses pre-processed data located in the `data/proc/` directory.
-The pre-processing steps have already been completed for the example dataset.
+> **note**: this project includes pre-processed data for two example datasets `gm12878 ctcf` and `helas3 ctcf` located in the `data/proc/` directory.
+The pre-processing steps have already been completed for these example datasets.
+If you plan to use these datasets, you can skip the [2.1 Generate Pos-Neg Pairs](#21-generate-pos-neg-pairs) step and proceed directly to [2.2 Generate Training Data](#22-generate-training-data).

 #### Data Structure
 - Raw data: `data/raw/` - Contains the original input files (e.g., BED, BAM, FASTA files)